-- develop ways to provide better access of the general public to the results of research and technology showing how the quality of everyday life can be improved by them.
+- Develop ways to provide the general public with better access to the results of research and technology showing how the quality of everyday life can be improved.

 Organization of annual brain awareness week events (2007)

-- Raise awareness of primary school pupils to science topics
+- Raise awareness of primary school pupils on science topics.

 Seminar: The little Biologist